-Additional pay shall be received by Officers designated by the City as proficient in the Spanish, or any other language designated by the Department of Human Resources. language or as bilingual.
+Additional pay shall be received by Officers designated by the City as proficient in Spanish, or any other language designated by the Department of Human Resources.

-Officers who are designated by the City as verbally fluent in Spanish a designated language shall receive an additional 5% of their base monthly salary as compensation for the additional responsibilities.
-Officers who are not verbally fluent, but have been designated by the City as possessing the skill to converse in Spanish a designated language well enough to complete a basic investigation shall receive an additional 3% of base monthly salary as compensation for the additional responsibilities.
+Officers who are designated by the City as verbally fluent in a designated language shall receive an additional 5% of their base monthly salary as compensation for the additional responsibilities.
+Officers who are not verbally fluent, but have been designated by the City as possessing the skill to converse in a designated language well enough to complete a basic investigation shall receive an additional 3% of base monthly salary as compensation for the additional responsibilities.
 The 5% pay and 3% pay shall not be combined.